dw/sortedfile/docs/index.rst

 .. image:: nosql-guy.jpg

-When handling very large text files (for example, Apache logs), it is often desirable to quickly access some subset without first splitting or import to a database where a slow index creation process would be required.
+When handling large text files (for example, Apache logs), it is often desirable to quickly access some subset without first splitting or import to a database where a slow index creation process would be required.